quintel/etm-tools/README.md

 <h1 align="center">Tools</h1>
 <p align="center">Miscellaneous tools for working with the ETM</p>

-This repository is a collection of tools for creating, updating, and querying scenarios, and working with the ETM.

 ### cp-scenario

 cp-scenario is a small application which reads data from an ETEngine scenario